ing-bank/lion/docs/components/inputs/fieldset/overview.md

 import '@lion/fieldset/define';
 ```

-A fieldset groups multiple input fields or other fieldsets together.
+A web component that can be used to group multiple input fields or other fieldsets together.

 ```js preview-story
 export const main = () => html`